-With support from Thailand Convention and Exhibition Bureau (TCEB), the business-promotion arm of Thailand, BIWF approached the relevant authorities to request tax exemption for wine intended for trade exhibition.
+With support from the Thailand Convention and Exhibition Bureau, BIWF approached the relevant authorities to request tax exemption for wine intended for trade exhibition.
 The reason cited was that in the current political climate, attractive additional incentives were needed to attract overseas exhibitors.
 We were later informed by the authorities concerned that the exemption would be granted forthwith.